Communicate with Hardware Using Connected IO

 Simulate the model in:

-Normal mode simulation without Connected I/O: There is no hardware interaction and no code generation.
+Simulation without Connected IO: There is no hardware interaction and no code generation.

-Normal mode simulation with Connected I/O: The model communicates with the hardware.
+Simulation with Connected IO: The model communicates with the hardware.
 There is no code generation.

-External mode: The model is deployed on the hardware and generates code.
+External mode (Monitor & Tune): The model is deployed on the hardware and generates code.

 Deploy the model to the hardware.